coreboot/coreboot/Documentation/tutorial/part1.md

 coreinfo, a small demonstration payload that allows the user to look at various things such as memory and the contents of the coreboot file system (CBFS) - the pieces that make up the coreboot rom.

+Usually, the coreboot build system automatically builds the payload selected in the "Payload to add" menu and sets it as the default payload (also known as the "primary payload").
+Such payloads are able to boot an operating system and may be able to load another payload.
+Although coreinfo can be found in the "Secondary Payloads" menu, in which case it would be handled automatically, it is not available as a primary payload since it cannot load an OS or another payload.
+Secondary payloads must be loaded from other primary or secondary payloads and will not be run when coreboot hands off execution after initializing hardware.
+Thus, to get coreinfo to run as if it were a primary payload, it must be manually built and explicitly set as the primary payload using the "ELF executable payload" option.

 ### Step 5 summary - Configure the build